Meet the Committee Members

 Martine Clark is an experienced data policy and strategy leader.
 She started her civil service career as an economic advisor, providing analytics and advice to policy makers on tax credits, child benefit, and then international climate change.

 In more recent years, she’s chosen data leadership roles which cut across technical delivery, policy-making, and high-level strategy, with a real passion for enabling operational business leads, technical decision-makers and policy specialists to work together to deliver better outcomes for the public.
+She is currently the head of government sector for Methods Analytics, a consultancy committed to using data to help public and private sector clients solve complex problems and do good things.

 “I am delighted to be able to contribute to the vital work of the DEC.
 Ensuring data ethics is embedded in every stage of the data management lifecycle should ensure that ecda’s collaboration can drive forward innovation which delivers real value to citizens of Essex.
 And that this is done in a way that maintains, and improves, the public’s trust in how we handle often extremely sensitive personal data.”